 The School District's major funds are accounted for using the modified accrual basis of accounting.
-All governmental funds had \$22,389,407 in revenues, other financing sources, and a special item and \$23,731,512 in expenditures and other financing uses.
+All governmental funds had \$24,368,862 in revenues and other financing sources and \$25,724,165 in expenditures and other financing uses.

-The fund balance of the General Fund increased \$249,723.
-This increase is primarily due to an increase in property tax and intergovernmental revenues and overall revenues and a special item exceeding expenditures and transfers out.
+The fund balance of the General Fund increased \$576,889.
+This increase is primarily due to an increase in property tax and intergovernmental revenues, which were partially offset by an increase in current year expenditures for personnel and contract service expenditures.

-The fund balance of the Permanent Improvement Fund decreased \$1,746,995.
-This decrease is primarily due to the expenditures exceeding revenues and transfers in.
+The fund balance of the Permanent Improvement Fund decreased \$1,439,091.
+This decrease is primarily due to the expenditures exceeding revenues and transfers in, due to payments for ongoing projects.